Skip to Content

 Washing it off before the shave would be counterproductive and a waste of product and money.

-10. Can You Use Pre-Shave Oil As Beard Oil?
+7. Can You Use Pre-Shave Oil As Beard Oil?

-But overall, because beard oil is generally more viscous than pre-shave oil it’s quite likely to eventually clog the blade.
+In addition, because beard oil is generally more viscous than pre-shave oil it’s quite likely to eventually clog the blade.
 It’s generally best to use pre-shave oil as pre-shave oil and beard oil as beard oil.

 What’s The Difference Between Pre-Shave Oil And Beard Oil?

 Beard oil is generally thicker than pre-shave oil and focuses more on conditioning facial hair.
-Pre-shave oil is thinner than beard oil as it’s used for lubrication and as such it’s important that it doesn’t clog the razor blade.
+Pre-shave oil is usually thinner than beard oil as it’s used for lubrication and as such it’s important that it doesn’t clog the razor blade.

 Conclusion